Morphine Addiction

 Morphine Abuse and Addiction

 Morphine addiction is part of the larger opioid crisis we’re currently facing in the United States.
-It is not uncommon for those who become addicted to morphine to move on to other opioids and even other substances.
+It is not uncommon for those who become addicted to morphine to move on to other opioids and even other substance abuse.

 While morphine can provide much-needed pain relief, it doesn’t take long for your body to grow accustomed to these feelings of euphoria.
-Many times what starts as aid after surgery or an injury can quickly become a drug addiction.
+What often starts as an aid after surgery or an injury can quickly become a drug addiction.

 Signs of Morphine Addiction